-In 2023, the weighting of sustainability-related targets and metrics in the Short-Term Incentive Program for employees and executives was 35% as the Company believes it has an obligation to drive behavior that aligns with its values and culture.
+In 2024, the weighting of sustainability-related targets and metrics in the Short-Term Incentive Program for employees and executives was 35% as the Company believes it has an obligation to drive behavior that aligns with its values and culture.

 Gibson continues its commitment to uphold its status as a reputable operator and vital provider of infrastructure, while also ensuring robust cybersecurity measures are implemented to safeguard its data and maintain the dependability of services for its partners.
 Gibson has been actively fortifying its cybersecurity capabilities and maturity by collaborating with technology infrastructure and services providers, as well as industry partners, to survey and evaluate the overall security environment and ensure the progression of the Company's cybersecurity program.
+In total, 97.9% of simulated phishing emails were successfully reported by employees.

-The Company continued to be recognized for its strong sustainability performance and governance in 2023.
-Gibson maintained its AAA ESG Rating from MSCI and maintained strong ratings from other major

-ESG data providers, holding the highest average ranking from a combination of S&P Global Corporate Sustainability Assessment, MSCI, CDP and Sustainalytics, relative to its most comparable peers.
-In 2023, the Company was acknowledged in the S&P Global 2023 Sustainability Yearbook.
-The Company's governance practices were also recognized by the Globe and Mail Board Games Governance rankings as being in the top quartile of companies, achieving a score of 90/100 (ranked 27th) for excellence in governance.
-In addition, as at December 31, 2023, the Company received a Sustainalytics ESG Risk Rating of 17.0, ranking 2 out of 208 (top 1%) among the Refiners & Pipelines industry group globally.
+The Company continued to be recognized for its strong sustainability performance and governance in 2024.
+Gibson maintained its AAA ESG Rating from MSCI and maintained strong ratings from other major ESG data providers, holding the highest average ranking from a combination of S&P Global Corporate Sustainability Assessment, MSCI, ISS, CDP and Sustainalytics, relative to its most comparable peers.
+In 2024, the Company was acknowledged in the S&P Global 2024 Sustainability Yearbook.
+The Company's governance practices were also recognized by the Globe and Mail Board Games Governance rankings as being in the top quartile of companies, achieving a score of 96/100 (ranked 12th) for excellence in governance.
+In addition, as at December 31, 2024, the Company received a Sustainalytics ESG Risk Rating of 16.0, ranking 2 out of 194 (top 1%) among the Refiners & Pipelines industry group globally.